King Edward VI of England

 Prince Edward (future Edward VI), Henry VIII, Jane Seymour painted in 1545, eight years after Jane’s death; Credit: Wikipedia

-The joyous king fulfilled Jane’s every desire and made sure she was attended by the best doctors and midwives.
+The joyous king fulfilled Jane’s every desire and ensured that the best doctors and midwives attended her.
 As was tradition, Jane went into confinement a month before the baby’s due date.
-At 2 AM, on October 12, 1537, the long-awaited male heir was born at Hampton Court Palace.
+At 2:00 AM, on October 12, 1537, the long-awaited male heir was born at Hampton Court Palace.
 Jane’s labor had been long, two days and three nights.

 Edward had two elder half-sisters:

-Three days later, the baby was christened Edward after Edward the Confessor whose feast day is October 13.
+Three days after his birth, the baby was christened Edward after Edward the Confessor whose feast day is October 13.
 His half-sisters 21-year-old Mary and four-year-old Elizabeth attended the ceremony along with his mother who was carried on a litter.
 Henry’s joy soon turned into grief.
 On October 17, 1537, Jane’s condition deteriorated and she was given the last rites.
-She died at Hampton Court Palace on October 24, 1537, most likely from puerperal fever or childbed fever, a bacterial infection.
-The majority of child-bed fever cases were caused by the birth attendants themselves.
+She died at Hampton Court Palace on October 24, 1537, most likely from puerperal fever (also called childbed fever), a bacterial infection.
+The birth attendants often caused puerperal fever.
 With no knowledge of germs, it was believed that hand washing was unnecessary.

 Prince Edward in 1539, by Hans Holbein the Younger; Credit – Wikipedia